ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 2]

-README                       xml2rfc v1.15                 November 2002
+README                       xml2rfc v1.16                 February 2003

 2. Requirements

    You need to have Tcl/Tk version 8 running on your system.
 Tcl is a scripting language, Tk is Tcl with support for your windowing system.

    To get a source or binary distribution for your system, go to the Scriptics website [2] and install it.
 If you get the binary distribution, this is pretty simple.

    Of course, you may already have Tcl version 8.
 To find out, try typing this command from the shell (or the "MS-DOS Prompt"):

        % tclsh